Home Selecting a Wood Shuttle Style Shuttle Size Personalization To Order Making Tatting Shuttles David@DavidReedSmith.com

 I don't try to stock all shuttles, there are too many variations of size, wood, and style.
 I will custom make your shuttle to order.
-It takes around 3 weeks.
+It takes around a week.
 Sometimes I have a few shuttles in stock if you're in a hurry.

 I make shuttles, and other things, because I want/need to.
 I assume you understand.
 If not, you could try reading Mihaly Csikszentmihalyi.
 I sell the things I make to get them out of the house.
 Of course, I also earmark shuttle money for my new toy fund.
 Where else can you get something this pretty that you can actually use for only as little money?